tersesystems/echopraxia/README.md

 }
 ```

-There are other ways to handle this wrapping, for example [extending executors](https://medium.com/asyncparadigm/logging-in-a-multithreaded-environment-and-with-completablefuture-construct-using-mdc-1c34c691cef0), but that's a bigger topic.
+There are other ways to handle this wrapping, for example subclassing the `AsyncLogger` and overriding the logging methods.
+There are also fancy [executor-based ways to extend context](https://medium.com/asyncparadigm/logging-in-a-multithreaded-environment-and-with-completablefuture-construct-using-mdc-1c34c691cef0), but that's a different topic.

 ### Dynamic Conditions with Scripts